-Loose stool in dogs is a sign that they’re struggling to digest their food properly and this can be because of a lack of fibre, allergies to certain ingredients or an underlying condition or all three.
+Loose stool in dogs is a sign that they struggle to digest their food properly.
+And this could be because of a lack of fibre in their diet, allergies to certain ingredients, an underlying condition, or all three.

 The kibble itself is tasty and crunchy.
-We recommend mixing it in with some wet food just to make it a little more chewable though.
-Thoroughly recommend and will surely help firm your pup’s poops.
+We recommend mixing it with some wet food to make it a little more chewable, though.
+Thoroughly recommend it; it will help firm your pup’s poops.

 3. Alpha Sensitive Complete Dry Dog Food Chicken and Rice

 It’s called sensitive because many common ingredients that trigger allergies have been stripped out, and gentle natural ingredients have been left in.

 Chicken and rice, for a start, is an easily digestible combination and one of the most common meats and carb sources in these kibbles, designed to firm up stools.

 This food has a high proportion of protein, which is great for building and maintaining muscles and an essential building block for any dog.

 Alpha cooks their foods slowly so the vital nutrients and minerals aren’t destroyed.
 The complete chicken and rice flavour is gluten and wheat free but not grain-free (due to the rice).

 The only drawback for us is that there are other foods we’ve recommended with higher levels of fibre, so if a lack of fibre is the cause of loose stools, then perhaps this isn’t the solution.

 4. Rachael Ray Nutrish Limited Lamb & Brown Rice Recipe